wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 1. Ask for permission to enter the map.
 2. If permission granted, start on road segment A.
 3. If not, retry.
-4. Ask for the congestion map.
+4. Ask for traffic light status if at the crossroad.
-5. Ask for traffic light status if at the crossroad.
+5. Ask for whether there are any vehicles ahead.
-6. Ask for whether there are any vehicles ahead.
+6. Make movement decision.
-7. Make movement decision.
+7. Send the movement decision to the backend.
-8. Send the movement decision to the backend.
+8. Once the vehicle completes the route and exits, it resets its location and route completion status and restarts.

-9. Once the backend has acknowledged the update, go to the next iteration.
+The number of vehicles is fixed.

-10. The vehicle resets its location and route completion status and restarts.
+All vehicles compete against each other to get into the traffic system to complete the route.

-The number of vehicles can be changed.
+Vehicles will search for all possible combinations of routes starting from the current road segment.
+Among those routes, the ones that reach the target crossroad are ranked according to route length.
+The shortest one is picked.
+If multiple shortest route exists, pick randomly.

 ## Congestion Computation Workflow